klaytn/klaytn-docs/docs/klaytn/why-klaytn.md

 ### Application Service Layer

-- Klaytn provides an additional service layer, Klaytn API Service (KAS), to ease blockchain application development and operation.
-KAS has APIs that can be used without much blockchain knowledge and provides business intelligence insights through data analysis.
+- Klaytn provides an additional off-chain service layer called Enterprise Proxy (EP) to ease blockchain application development and operation.
+Enterprise Proxy will reduce the technical hurdles in using blockchain, and support seamless integration with traditional database and security systems.
+- One of the first EP product will launch in early 2020.
+It will have APIs that can be used without much blockchain knowledge and provide business intelligence insights through data analysis.

 ### Contribution Reward